nikitar65/Superstore_MySQL_Project/README.md

 ![Superstore_MySQL_Project_2901](https://user-images.githubusercontent.com/124327898/216510795-3be05401-ecbe-45b5-b089-0971ac7030b9.jpg)

+<h2>About the Company</h2>

+• The company largely sells various items of furniture along with phones in the United States of America.

+• It has divided the regions of operations into four: Central, East, West and South.

+• It caters to three different segments: Consumers, Corporate and Home Office.

+<h2>Observations</h2>

 From a cursory analysis of the data, following observations were drawn about the Furniture category:

 • While tables is the second highest selling product in the category, it a loss making subcategory with 8% profit margins.
 Higher sales of tables may cause other profit making products to sell less as the composition of inventory will be different.